Khalil E. Hachem

 As the Middle Eastern-American communities continued to grow rapidly in numbers and economic strength, fostering an impressive buying power, Khalil realized the need to help American businesses sell their products in the Middle Eastern communities.
 He drew on his journalistic and communications experiences and created a cultural diversity program in 2013 to acquaint businesses with the cultural norms, habits and diet of Arab and Muslim Americans.
 The program is an effective tool to increase sales, reduce liability and avoid public relations blunders.
 It also includes healthcare and law enforcement diversity training to enhance the safety of law enforcement individuals and the communities they serve and help healthcare practitioners connect effectively with their Arab- and Muslim-American clients.

 While immigrants are entrepreneurs by nature, they often face linguistic challenges, such as finding business information in their own languages to help grow their businesses or establish successful operations.
 Immigrants have the advantage of creating communities by design through blending imported norms with adopted habits to form effective societies if they are afforded the opportunity and provided the necessary information.

-The magazine, launched in December of 2012, receives more than three million hits a year, and our E-newsletter reaches more than 15,000 emails.
-Our online business directory includes more than 740 businesses, and we work diligently to give businesses the best online, social media and mobile visibility available.
+The magazine, launched in December of 2012, receives more than two million hits a year, and our E-newsletter reaches more than 15,000 emails directly and indirectly.
+We work diligently to give businesses the best online, social media and mobile visibility available.

 Over the years, Khalil has emerged as a dynamic and sought-after speaker about diversity, Islam, food and international relations.
 He has participated in numerous seminars and conferences, lectured at various universities and churches and is a popular master of ceremonies for various occasions in the community.
 He relies on personal stories, humor and thought-provoking materials to relate his message.
 His speaking engagements are handled through the Nancy Vogl Speakers Bureau of Traverse City, Michigan.